EU talks tough on Turkey, but arms sales go on

 "It is very clear that we stand behind Cyprus," Austrian foreign minister Alexander Schallenberg added.

-But Germany, for one, has quietly increased arms exports to Turkey in recent times despite its political rhetoric.
+But Germany, for one, has quietly increased arms exports to Turkey in recent times despite its rhetoric.

 Germany shipped €184m worth of mostly submarine components to Turkey in the first four months of this year, its economy ministry said in answer to a parliamentary question by left-wing German MP Sevim Dagdelen.